 Flying through China Eastern Airlines from Shanghai at an all-year consistent rate of about 445USD (total), 6-hour flight.
 For the best price, call them directly. >> See more about Shanghai to Lhasa flights

 Taking a Train is the best way to travel to Tibet.
 As you will stay at least 20hrs on the train, you can adapt to the altitude gradually, therefore minimize the occurrence of acute altitude sickness.
 Qinghai-Tibet railway is also the highest railway in the world.
-The entire journey is a breath-taking experience.
+The entire journey is a breathtaking experience.

 Train from Beijing